Home Archives Launch of Community Reparations Work in Djéréhouyé

 0

-The High Commission for Reconciliation and the Strengthening of National Unity (HCRRUN) officially launched the construction work for unifying infrastructure planned in Djéréhouyé on Friday, March 13, 2020.
-This activity is part of the implementation of the community and collective reparations component of the reparations program.
+The High Commission for Reconciliation and Strengthening of National Unity (HCRRUN) officially launched the construction of community infrastructure in Djéréhouyé on Friday, March 13, 2020.
+This initiative is part of the implementation of the community and collective reparations component of the reparations programme.

-This involved the laying of the foundation stone for the construction of a community vestibule on a neutral plot of land, which will serve as a meeting place for discussions and exchanges on issues affecting the life of the entire community.
-The work will also include the repair of the homes of the two representatives of the communities living in Djéréhouyé.
+The ceremony included the laying of the foundation stone for the construction of a community meeting hall on a neutral plot of land, which will serve as a venue for dialogue, discussions, and exchanges on issues affecting the life of the entire community.
+The project will also include the rehabilitation of the homes of the two representatives of the communities living in Djéréhouyé.

-The objective is to bring peace to the Kabye-Losso and Woudou communities, whose coexistence was disrupted in 2015 by socio-economic and political considerations.
+The objective is to promote peace between the Kabyè-Losso and Woudou communities, whose peaceful coexistence was disrupted in 2015 by socioeconomic and political tensions.

-To promote cohabitation, integration, and strengthen coexistence within these communities, the work will be carried out by local labor.
+In order to promote cohabitation, integration, and strengthen peaceful coexistence between the communities, the works will be carried out by local workers and laborers.